 Appointment of replacement trustees

-It may be necessary to appoint new trustees as replacements for those who are no longer able to act as such, for example because of death or mental incapacity, or who have retired from the trust.
+It may be necessary to appoint new trustees to replace those who are no longer able to act as trustee, for example, because of retirement, illness, mental incapacity or death.

 Removal of trustees

-In some circumstances it may be necessary to remove a trustee from the trust against his will, for example if he proves to be incompetent or is frustrating the efficient exercise of the trust.
+In some circumstances, it may be necessary to remove a trustee from the trust against their will, for example, if the trustee proves to be incompetent or is frustrating the efficient exercise of the trust.
+However, the trustees have a duty to act in the best interests of the trust and its beneficiaries.

 Power to appoint new trustees